 Our main grain farm uses large equipment and advanced technology so we are unable to use casual labour on our grain farm.

-Hours are flexible so you can likely work some longer days and then have more days off.
-Most work is outside in the summertime, so the volunteer should enjoy being outside, even if it might be hot, cold or windy.
+Hours are flexible so you can likely do some longer days and then have more days off.
+Most help is outside in the summertime, so the volunteer should enjoy being outside, even if it might be hot, cold or windy.
 Visitors should expect to get dirty!

 There may be other opportunities to do volunteer community work in the town, like helping at the community-run Museum, or helping at events like the Agricultural Fair in August where I provide a "petting zoo".

-I have started studying German, as my mom was German and since many of my workaway guests have been German, this is a good opportunity for me.
+My mom was German and since many of my Workaway guests have been German, this is a good opportunity for me to learn about my German roots.
 I would also like to refresh my Japanese and begin to learn Spanish.

 We will consider hosting guests in the winter months of November through to the end of March.
 All outside work projects end, but occasionally I need help moving feed or cleaning barns.
 If you are travelling through the area and need a rest stop for a few days, you may contact us to stay at our place, if we are available.
 We have a lot of free time in the winter, so its actually nice to have a visitor to pass the time with.
 In the winter, you will stay in the house rather than the trailer.

 Winter visitors need to be independent adults, who are prepared to entertain themselves or are okay with lots of downtime.
 There isn't much work to do, and honestly I don't want to do much work.
 I use the winter to rest and watch Netflix, do art, take naps etc. So its better for a couple who can explore the area on their own.
 If the weather is extremely cold, we become entirely house-bound as travel is difficult and even dangerous.

 We occasionally could use a reliable, trusted worker, to look after our house and animals if we take a trip during the winter months.
 This would be planned a few weeks to a month in advance.
 We travel when an opportunity arises.